-Bob Harris, an aging American movie star, married and father, arrives in Japan to film an advertisement for “Suntory” whiskey.
+Bob Harris, an aging American movie star, husband, and father, arrives in Japan to film an advertisement for “Suntory” whiskey.
 At a hotel in Tokyo, he encounters sweet but serious Charlotte, a young American college graduate who came to Tokyo after her husband, a celebrity photographer.
 Despite the differences in age and culture, the connection between them takes them for a walk in Tokyo.
 During the tour, the filmmakers perfectly portrayed Tokyo’s beauty, culture, and everyday life.

 12. Into the Wild (2007)